 How to make:

-POUR first 3 ingredients into mug/glass and stir.
+POUR first 3 ingredients into copper mug/glass and stir.
 Two-thirds fill vessel with cubed ice.
 TOP with ginger beer and crown with crushed ice.

 |2 fl oz||Ketel One Vodka|